apache/hudi/website/docs/quick-start-guide.md

   save(basePath)
 ```

-[Querying](#query-data) the data again will now show updated trips.
-Each write operation generates a new [commit](/docs/next/concepts)
-denoted by the timestamp.
-Look for changes in `_hoodie_commit_time`, `fare` fields for the same `_hoodie_record_key`s in previous commit.
-:::note
+:::info Key requirements
+Updates with spark-datasource is feasible only when the source dataframe contains Hudi's meta fields or a [key field](#keys) is configured.
-- Notice that the save mode is now `Append`.
+Notice that the save mode is now `Append`.
 In general, always use append mode unless you are trying to create the table for the first time.
-- For a table with Hudi generated primary keys, updates with spark-datasource is feasible when the dataframe being ingested contains Hudi's meta fields.
-  If not, its recommended to use spark-sql's `Merge Into` and `Update` to update such tables.
-For a table with user defined primary keys, there are no
-  such constraints with updates via spark-datasource (updates would work for a dataframe with just the data columns).
 :::

 </TabItem>